dynamsoft-docs/label-recognition-docs/introduction/index.md

 Dynamsoft Label Recognition (DLR) is an SDK designed to recognize meaningful zonal text or symbols in an image (Label).
 Common scenarios include price tags in supermarkets, inventory labels in warehouses, VIN codes on car windshield, driver licenses and ID cards, etc.

 DLR powers your software development from the following aspects:
-- (1) introduce `Reference Region` feature to reduce the difficulty of specifying ROI,
+- introduces `Reference Region` feature to reduce the difficulty of specifying ROI.
-- (2) create `Inferece Area` concept to effectively calculate the target label position by utilizing fixed relative position characteristics between text blocks,
+- creates `Inferece Area` concept to effectively calculate the target label position by utilizing fixed relative position characteristics between text blocks, particularlly for key-value pairs.
-- (3) innovate a text recognition engine combines the advantages of CNN(Convolutional Neural Networks) models and traditional image feature extraction,
+- innovates a text recognition engine combines the advantages of CNN(Convolutional Neural Networks) models and traditional image feature extraction.
-- (4) support setting regular expressions to improve the accuracy of text recognition,
+- supports extensible regular expressions to improve the accuracy of text recognition.
-- (5) design a variety of processing modes at different algorithm stages to maintain great scalability.
+- designs a variety of processing modes at different algorithm stages to maintain great scalability.

 With our SDK, you can create customizable text detection and recognition software with enterprise-grade performance to meet your business needs.